-Samsung Chromebook Plus vs. Pro: The differences, and which should you buy?
+Samsung Chromebook Plus vs. Pro: The Differences and Which Should you Buy?

 For the power user: web developers or those looking for an alternative OS for their Chromebook, the Pro was made for you.
 The extra oomph from the Intel m3 CPU will make a difference and the Chromebook Pro is an excellent machine for developing and testing web applications.
 The extra money is well spent and you'll have a more pleasant experience when you're in the zone with 25 tabs and a text editor open.

-It's great to see two simple and great choices from Samsung in the high end, and anyone's needs are well covered.
+It's great to see two simple and great choices from Samsung on the high-end, and anyone's needs are well covered.

 Note: The Chromebook Pro has been delayed past its initial release date of the end of April.
 We will update this post when we have links to purchase the laptop.